sunnywalker/jQuery.FilterTable/README.md

 ## Change Log

+### 1.5.3

+- **There is a potentially significant change in functionality in this version.** While the documentation offered the `inputSelector` option, within the code it was implemented as `filterSelector`.
+This has been corrected to match the documentation.
+Note that if you were previously using the `filterSelector` option to overcome this issue, you will need to change it to `inputSelector` to use the feature with this version.

 ### 1.5.2

 - Added an `inputSelector` option, thanks to [Pratik Thakkar](https://github.com/pratikt), which specifies a selector for an existing element to use instead of creating a new filter input field.
 There are some caveats of which to be aware: